 - Find the cause.
 Try to discover what went wrong.
 Was a mistake made?
 Was there a miscommunication?
 Is the client moving in a different direction?

 - Put things right.
 Once you know what is wrong, you can take steps to fix it.
 If the client is moving in a different direction, find out what it is.
 Perhaps you can still meet their needs.

 - Accept the blame.
 If the problem is your fault, admit it.
 We all make mistakes sometimes and your client knows this.
 Accepting responsibility for your mistakes is another mark of a professional.

 - Change your process.
 Make sure that the problem doesn't happen again with this client or with another.
 The change may mean getting more information up front, or creating checkpoints when doing the project.

-Marie Gardiner provides even more detail on how to deal with an unhappy client in her Tuts+ post, How to Handle an Unhappy Photography Client.
+Marie Gardiner provides even more detail on how to deal with an unhappy client in the Tuts+ post, How to Handle an Unhappy Photography Client:

 Of course, not all business relationships can be fixed.
 Despite your best efforts, the client may still decide to move on.
 Tharp has a few words of advice for when this happens:

 Even if you can sense a relationship is coming to a close: Don't burn bridges.
 You never know how or when that person might come back into your life.
 Be polite.
 Always.